cpm-cmake/CPM.cmake/README.md

 `GIT_TAG` can also be set to a specific commit or a branch name such as `master` to always download the most recent version.
 The optional argument `FIND_PACKAGE_ARGUMENTS` can be specified to a string of parameters that will be passed to `find_package` if enabled (see below).

+If an additional optional parameter `EXCLUDE_FROM_ALL` is set to a truthy value, then any targets defined inside the dependency won't be built by default.
+See the [CMake docs](https://cmake.org/cmake/help/latest/prop_tgt/EXCLUDE_FROM_ALL.html) for details.

 A single-argument compact syntax is also supported:

 ```cmake